-Chicago Transit Authority is among many U.S. transit agencies that has adopted the “If You See Something, Say Something” campaign.
+Chicago Transit Authority is among many U.S. transit agencies that have adopted the “If You See Something, Say Something” campaign.
 “This campaign was borrowed from the MTA in 2002 and encourages riders to report any suspicious activity that they observe,” explained CTA President Richard Rodriguez.
-“In addition CTA has participated and continues to participate in training for a number of scenarios using a range of programs.”
+“In addition, CTA has participated and continues to participate in training for a number of scenarios using a range of programs.”

 According to their website, “if you observe an unattended package, witness anything unusual or see someone acting suspiciously, alert a CTA employee or call 911 immediately.”

 Cell phone calls to 911 are the first thought; however, cell phones do not always work in the subway.
 Many transit agencies have chosen to deploy emergency phones, which are easily seen and only require a push of a button to connect to the correct security personnel.